Khananite/Marketplace/README.md

 I also have additional methods, like a method for returning the items for sale array, which will be displayed on the front end, and mappings can't be returned in solidity.

-Return the items list: https://stackoverflow.com/questions/37606839/how-to-return-mapping-list-in-solidity-ethereum-contract

-Find whether bulk access array in solidity is better and faster for gas/performance (i.e. return the whole array) or if it's better to return one item at a time - I can test this on remix.

 ----Front end:

 The user will be presented with 2 boxes.
 One for buy and one for sell.
 But outside the boxes will be a dropdown menu to display the current items for sale.